 Whereas regular disability insurance covers individual income, a BOE policy will help cover your monthly business expenses if an injury or illness impacts your ability to work.
 BOE policies vary but you can typically get one that pays a maximum monthly benefit between $15,000 and $25,000.

-Premiums for individual disability insurance are generally not tax deductible.
+Premiums for individual disability insurance are generally not tax-deductible.
 But that also means the benefits you claim from the policy will be tax-free income.
 This is true whether you’re buying a group plan through an association or your own individual policy.

 On the other hand, if your employer pays the premiums without including the cost in your gross income, then the policy’s benefits will be taxable income to you.

-Also, premiums for BOE coverage are tax deductible.
+Also, premiums for BOE coverage are tax-deductible.
 That’s because the IRS considers it a business expense.

 Group plans typically do not require underwriting and are guaranteed issue to anybody who is part of the group sponsoring the plan (i.e., the employer or professional association).
-There are some individual policies available that do not require underwriting, but they will offer less in benefits and features and should only be considered by physicians who may not qualify for a standard individual policy because of a pre-existing condition or other factor.
+There are some individual policies available that do not require underwriting, but they will offer less in benefits and features and should only be considered by physicians who may not qualify for a standard individual policy because of a pre-existing condition or another factor.

 This is your free-look period.
 By law, insurance companies must offer a free-look period once your policy has been issued.
 It allows you to cancel the policy within a given period (albeit with a penalty).
 Each state mandates its own free-look period, typically 10 business days.
 Some states mandate 20-day periods or more.
 Some insurance companies have their own period lengths.